aruba/central-python-workflows/device-metrics-export/README.md

 - Authentication / tokens: Ensure your credentials file contains a top-level `unified` section with `workspace_id`, `client_id`, `client_secret`, and `cluster_name` or `base_url`.
 - Empty output: Confirm that devices exist in Central inventory and that GLP subscriptions/devices exist for the account.
-- Missing location fields: Confirm APs have `siteId` values and floorplan/device-location data exists for the site.
-Devices remain in the output with blank/null location fields when location data is unavailable.
+-- Missing location fields: Confirm APs have `siteId` values and floorplan/device-location data exists for the site.
+If you want location columns in the output, run with `--include-floorplan` (or `--include-raw-location`).
 - SDK compatibility: If API calls fail unexpectedly, confirm the installed pycentral version matches tested versions (v2.0a22) or update helpers accordingly.

 ## Support